 Hotel and Accommodation

-- Universal’s Aventura Hotel – A new and upcoming hotel that will open in August 2018, this hotel boasts a view of all three of Universal Orlando’s theme parks, essentially making it a great starting point for guests.
+- Universal’s Aventura Hotel – A new and upcoming hotel that opened in August 2018, this hotel boasts a view of all three of Universal Orlando’s theme parks, essentially making it a great starting point for guests.
 With 600 rooms to accommodate guests, its spacious open areas make it an ideal hotel for many to spend a lot of time with friends and families in.

 - Universal’s Cabana Bay Beach Resort – Retro lovers will feel at home in this excellently-designed hotel that makes you feel like you’re in the 50s or 60s again!
 It features two large swimming pools, a river, and even a bowling alley!
+It is cost effective and makes a great base.

 - Loews Sapphire Falls Resort – Give yourself a vacation on a tropical island without even having to go to an island itself.
 You’ll find beautiful blue waterfalls that cascade over lush grounds, with passageways and pools, with dining options that feature a Caribbean theme that further complement your stay.